Far and wide played

-With over 250 clubs within the 7 states and territories.
-We are the largest Polocrosse country in the World.
+With clubs within across seven states and territories, Australia is the largest polocrosse-playing country in the world.

-At an International level, the pinnacle of Polocrosse has to be the World Cup!
-To date, there have been 4 World Cup events held, two at Morgan Park in Warwick Queensland with Australia taking out the World Champions trophy in both 2003 and 2007, from New Zealand and the United Kingdom respectively.
+To date, there have been five World Cup events — three at Morgan Park, Warwick Queensland, with Australia taking out the World Champions trophy (2003, 2007, 2019).